samwell-ho/openpgp-ca/doc/src/about.md

 natively understood by OpenPGP implementations.

-## b) authentication between users within an organization
+## b) Authentication between users within an organization

 OpenPGP CA uses trust signatures to make it easy for users within an organization to authenticate keys for other users in the same